 [xiv] Jerald Finney, God Betrayed/Separation of Church and State: The Biblical Principles and the American Application (Austin, Tx.: Kerygma Publishing Co., 2008), pp. xv-xvi; see pp. 249-250, 254, 261, and 265 for more on the First Great Awakening.
 (The quotes omit the footnotes with authorities.
 One can go to the book and find the authorities by clicking here to go to online PDF of this book.)

-God desires that a church be a spiritual entity, not a spiritual and legal entity.
+God desires His churches be a spiritual entities, not spiritual and legal entities: “Church” in this essay refers to God’s churches, New Testament churches, churches under Christ and Christ alone.
 A church is composed of spiritual beings, born again believers.

 1 Peter 2:5 says, speaking to born again believers: “Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.”

 Again, a believer and a church are to be connected to Christ who is the head.
 A church is “his body, the fullness of him that filleth all in all (23).”
-He made us to “sit together in heavenlyplaces in Christ Jesus” but we walk on the earth doing His Work to be led by the Spirit of God only.
+He made believers to “sit together in heavenlyplaces in Christ Jesus” while they walk on the earth as new creatures indwelt and led by the Holy Spirit, doing His work as instructed by the Word of God.

-The Bible has much more to say, but I believe that is enough for our purposes.
-That describes the church as a spiritual entity or body built by the Lord Jesus Christ over whom Christ is to be the head in all things.
-A church is a spiritual and eternal organism or body.
-See, for example, Ephesians 4 and 1 Corinthians 12 for more on that.
+The Bible has much more to say, but that is enough to establish Bible precept, which describes the church as a spiritual entity or body built by the Lord Jesus Christ, over whom Christ is to be the Head in all things.
+See, for example, Ephesians 4 and 1 Corinthians 12 for more on the spiritual and eternal organism or body which is the local church.

-A church can choose to be what God wants it to be, an eternal spiritual entity under God only.
-Or a church can choose to be a temporal earthly entity such as a 501c3 corporation under both God and man or under man only.
-God allows churches the choice.
+God allows churches a choice.
+A church can choose to be what God wants it to be, an eternal spiritual entity under God only; or a church can choose to be a temporal earthly entity such as a 501c3 corporation under both God and man or under man only.

-Spiritual blessings follow obedience; curses follow disobedience even though a church under God and man or under man only may have some temporal earthly success for a time.
+Spiritual blessings follow obedience; curses follow disobedience even though a church under God and man, or under man only, may have some temporal earthly success for a time.
+In fact, many churches, especially mega-churches are very successful businesses posing as “churches,” under God.

 The Bible clearly teaches that the unholy always corrupts the holy when the two are combined.
-As history shows, the official corrupted “church” was vile to the core.
+Corruption is inevitable when church and state are intermixed.
+As history shows, the official corrupted “church,” which was married to and used the state to enforce many of its unholy ways, was vile to the core.
 The Reformers became especially aware of the corruption within the Roman “church.”
-Corruption is inevitable when church and state are intermixed.
+The churches which arose out of the Reformation adopted many of the heresies of the Roman spiritual harlot which they rebelled against and discarded.

 The Holy Bible, the basic source for all truth proclaims: